obsei/obsei-rest/README.md

     </a>
 </p>

 This is rest api playground on Obsei.

+**Note this is work in progress test platground hence things may not be updated with latest Obsei changes**

 ## Rest interface
 Start docker with default configuration file: